 William Oliver Baker Award Dinner

-For more than three decades, the Intelligence and National Security Alliance has promoted excellence in the intelligence and national security activities of the United States government and associated endeavors in the private sector through the William Oliver Baker Award.
-Established in 1984 by the Security Affairs Support Association (INSA’s predecessor), the William Oliver Baker Award annually recognizes individuals for:
+For more than three decades, INSA has promoted excellence in the intelligence and national security activities of the United States government and associated endeavors in the private sector through the William Oliver Baker Award.
+Dr. William Oliver Baker’s distinguished career is the embodiment of the INSA spirit and mission.
+By leading the effort to unify the public and private sectors in the name of national security, Dr. Baker effected profound change in national security and intelligence.
+In 1984, the Board of Directors of the Security Affairs Support Association (INSA's predecessor) renamed the SASA Medal of Achievement Award in Dr. Baker’s honor following his acceptance of the inaugural award.
+The Baker Award annually recognizes individuals for

 - Sustained excellence in their contribution to national security affairs over a considerable period of time or a single achievement of extraordinary merit

-- Contribution in the scientific and technical disciplines or in other fields essential to the enhancement of national security interests
+- Contribution in the scientific and technical disciplines or in other fields essential to the enhancement of national security interest

 - Technical enhancement of unusual significance, management proficiency of a high order, or development or application of techniques that permit cost savings of substantial magnitude.

-The annual William Oliver Baker Award banquet stands out as INSA’s premier event and the highlight of the year’s programming for our membership.
-In the past few years, attendance has nearly tripled, with over 600 attendees joining the INSA membership for a sumptuous evening of networking, dinner, and award presentation with speeches by the Intelligence Community’s best and brightest.
+The annual William Oliver Baker Award banquet stands as INSA’s premier event with over 600 members and guests enjoying an evening of networking, dinner, and speeches by the Intelligence Community’s best and brightest.

 About William Oliver Baker